barty777/barty777.github.io/about.md

 <p>Finishing my Bachelor's in June 2016 has opened the door to the Master's program
 which I have decided to pursue with the Computer Science as my major.
-My emphasis is on the classes which are oriented towards machine learning, statistics and data analysis.</p>
+My emphasis is on the classes which are oriented towards machine learning, statistics, and data analysis.</p>

 ## Internships
 <p>My first role as an intern was in the Summer of 2015 at the company called